procedural-build/sustainabilitytool-docs/content/1. User Guidance/1.1 Admin/1_Admin.md

 By default, reporters will be able to input data against for each metric for every reporting period.
 You can modify the frequency of a metric to a lesser frequency than the reporting period defined in the project settings e.g. reports are due monthly (this is the reporting period) but the metric 'floor area of project' is only due once.

-##### Add conversion factors

 1. Go to your project home

-2. In the Admin menu, select 'Metrics'
+2. In the Admin menu, select ‘Metrics’

 3. Click the settings icon on the same row as the metric you wish to modify/edit the reporting frequency.
-Click 'Set Frequency'
+Click ‘Set Frequency’

 4. Complete the fields: - due every: enter an integer - period: select the relevant - from date: select the second day in the reporting period you wish this metric to be first reported

-5. Click 'Submit'.
+5. Click ‘Submit’.
 The frequency of the metric will now display in the metric row

 6. To edit the metric frequency, repeat steps 1 to 5

-Note: the frequency a metric should be reported cannot be lesser than the reporting period, which is set in the project settings.

 ### Delete Metrics